-During the next 8 days, the baby's heart rate is barely monitored and no ultrasound testing is performed to determine its well-being.
-On the 9th day at AAMC, the mother's vital signs reveal that she has a 101 degree fever and that she and the baby's heart rates are both extremely high.
+During the next eight days, the baby's heart rate is barely monitored, and no ultrasound testing is performed to determine its well-being.
+On the 9th day at AAMC, the mother's vital signs reveal that she has a 101-degree fever and that she and the baby's heart rates are both extremely high.

 Upon a vaginal examination six hours later, obstetrician discovers that the mother is one centimeter dilated and the baby is in breech position.
 It is noted that during those six hours the AAMC nurses failed to continuously monitor the baby's heart rate.
 Rather than perform an immediate cesarean section, the obstetrician orders the administration of drugs to induce a natural delivery.

 The mother is in delivery for about one and a half hours during which time the baby's heart rate is allegedly not monitored by the nurses.
 It is only after the nurses observe bleeding from the mother's vagina that the baby is hooked up to a fetal monitor which shows ominous and deep variable decelerations.
 The obstetrician, rather than proceeding immediately to an emergency delivery, keeps the mother in the labor and delivery room for another 15 minutes before taking her to the operating room.
 The mother gives birth to a baby girl in the operating room 10 minutes later.

 The baby girl is barely breathing and is suffering from seizures, brain bleeds, and blindness (among other symptoms).
 No matter how you slice it, this case is an awful tragedy.
 The now 12-year-old girl has cerebral palsy, is severely brain damaged, and dependent in all activities of daily living.
 She requires round the clock care.